gravo-lan/Anti-Roblox-Scam/README.md

 ###### Compatibility

-This should work on all Chromium based browsers, currently doesn't work on the Operas (incl.
-GX, Light) Some compatible browsers:
+This should work on all Chromium based browsers
+Some compatible browsers:
 - Google Chrome
 - Mozilla Firefox
 - Microsoft Edge*
+- Opera (including GX and Light)
 - Brave
 - Vivaldi
 - Epic